 - 1 Although the arrangements had a number of unsatisfactory features, the Court could not give weight to matters which were not known to the lender or its agent and were not sufficient to put them on inquiry.
-A credit contract could not be seen as oppressive unless the lender had a basis for knowing that to be so. - 2 Lenders should generally be excused from making further enguiries into a borrower's circumstances or the purposes underlying a particular loan when they are aware that the borrower has been advised by an independent lawyer. - 3 There are issues of economic efficiency in financiers being entitled to act on what they are told by borrowers who appear to be independently advised without having to investigate matters for themselves.
+A credit contract could not be seen as oppressive unless the lender had a basis for knowing that to be so.9 - 2 Lenders should generally be excused from making further enquiries into a borrower's circumstances or the purposes underlying a particular loan when they are aware that the borrower has been advised by an independent lawyer.10 - 3 There are issues of economic efficiency in financiers being entitled to act on what they are told by borrowers who appear to be independently advised without having to investigate matters for themselves.11

 The decision met with both positive and negative feedback.
 Those in favour welcomed the certainty it brought to the finance industry.
-The most prominent critic was a former Court of Appeal and acting Supreme Court Judge, Sir Edmund Thomas, criticised the fact that the decision effectively allowed lenders to outsource
+The most prominent critic was a former Court of Appeal and acting Supreme Court Judge, Sir Edmund Thomas, criticised the fact that the decision effectively allowed lenders to outsource an important part of their responsibilities to a broker and not be held accountable for the broker's acts or omissions.12

-Bartle v GE Custodians [2010] NZCA 174, [2010] 3 NZLR 601.
+8 Bartle v GE Custodians [2010] NZCA 174, [2010] 3 NZLR 601.
 The High Court found in favour of GE: Bartle v GE Custodians HC Auckland CIV-2008-404-3460, 30 September 2009.
-9

-At [45]-[47].
-10
+9 At [45]-[47].